miloswrath/obsidian/school-26-s1/db/final/normalization_pps.md

+## Story Problems
+>Identifying FDs, normal forms, and then further normalizing
 ### Example Problem 1: Airline Flights

 You are given the relation **FlightRuns** to track airline flights.
 A **RouteID** defines a fixed route (origin/destination) and a standard scheduled duration.
 Over time, different aircraft may be used for the same route, but only **one aircraft** operates a specific route on a specific **FlightDate**.